A-Murchison/SharePoint-shortcuts/README.md

 ![image](https://github.com/A-Murchison/SharePoint-Shortcuts/assets/17418214/38d21787-ab2c-499a-a66b-51daffbbb061)

-## Get Internal Name - getInternalName.min.js - Currently only works on lists
+## Get Internal Name - getInternalName.min.js
 Gets the internal name for a column on a list.

 In the below screenshot, you can see that the column with display name 'Test' has the internal name 'Test_x0020_Column'